anidil18/chef-intermediate/README.md

 This content can be found here: https://opscode.box.com/v/intermediate-instructor-kit

-### Screencast Videos

-This content can be found here: CONTENT IS CURRENTLY IN DEVELOPMENT

 ## Known Issues

 There are no known issues at this time

 ## Workstation Setup

 These modules focus on getting learners engaged with the content as quickly as possible.
 A workstation is provided to the learners.
-Details about what the workstation looks like can be found in [WORKSTATION.md](WORKSTATION.md).
+Details about creating the workstation can be found in the workstation directory.

 For us at Chef this workstation is currently being managed as a Amazon Machine Instance (AMI).
 This AMI is managed by Chef through the Training AWS Account.

 * Intermediate - CentOS 6.9 - 3.1.0

-The AMI was generated with [Packer](https://github.com/chef-training/chefdk-image) and adheres to the following [policy](https://github.com/chef-training/chefdk-image/blob/master/cookbooks/workstations/recipes/intermediate.rb).
-It is based on a Marketplace AMI so it cannot be made public.
-If you would like access to this AMI to deliver training please contact [training@chef.io](mailto:training@chef.io) the request that includes your Amazon Account Id.